 Protect Your Table From Paint, Glue and Other Hazards

-Like many artists, crafters and modelers, I do not have a permanent studio and I often use our kitchen table as a temporary work space for my arts and crafts projects.
-Protecting the table from spills and other craft related damage was a challenge, and I wanted a more durable solution than simply spreading out sheets of newspaper, so I designed this work surface.
-The portable art table is easy to make, provides a stable work surface for a variety of painting and craft projects, and helps protect tables and countertops from oil paint and other hobby hazards.
+Like many artists, crafters and modelers, I do not have a permanent studio so I use our kitchen table as a temporary workspace for my arts and crafts projects.
+Protecting the table from spills and other craft-related damage was a challenge.
+I wanted a more durable solution than simply spreading out sheets of newspaper, so I designed this work surface.
+The portable art table is easy to make, provides a stable work surface for a variety of painting and craft projects.
+It also helps to protect tables and countertops from paint, glue and other hobby hazards.

-Cut a quality piece of plywood to a suitable dimension (the plywood in the photo is 22" long by 18" wide).
+To make your portable craft surface, start by cutting a piece of quality plywood to a suitable dimension (the plywood in the photo is 22" long by 18" wide).
 Use a finished grade of plywood such as birch that has a smooth surface, yet is affordable and takes paint well.
 Spray several coats of semi-gloss spray paint on to both sides of the plywood for a durable surface.

 Attach several adhesive backed felt feet to protect the tabletop when the work surface is in use.

 Drive four short roofing nails with wide nail heads into the surface of the plywood as shown in the photos.
-Be careful to use short nails that will not penetrate through the plywood, or cut longer nails to a suitable length.
+Be careful to use short nails that will not penetrate through the plywood.
+If needed, cut longer nails to a suitable length.

 Together with four magnets, the nail heads make handy hold-downs for a piece of wax paper "palette" for mixing and using oil paints.
 Rather then cleaning a messy palette, simply throw away the wax paper!

 Whether I'm painting with oils or acrylics, I tend to use a lot of different brushes.
-It is just easier to reach for another clean brush, rather than stop and clean off one that's already covered in another color of paint.
+It's just easier to reach for another clean brush rather than stopping and cleaning one that's already covered in another color of paint.
 Besides, I'll probably want to use more of that color before I'm done.
 When it's time to clean up, I often have a number of different brushes that require attention.
-Oil paints are harder to clean, but water-based paint brushes also need careful cleaning to extend the life of the brush.
+Oil paints are harder to clean but water-based paintbrushes also need careful cleaning to extend the life of the brush.
 Here are a couple of tips to make the task a little easier.

 Newspaper is inexpensive, readily available and works well for removing excess paint from the brushes without bleeding through.
-Paper towels may be more absorbent, but the oil paint will quickly bleed through to your hands, creating another mess to clean.
-Newspaper is easy to rip or cut into sections approximately 6" square.
+Paper towels may be more absorbent, but the oil paint will quickly leak through to your hands, creating another mess to clean.
+Newspaper is easy to rip or cut into sections approximately six inches square.
 I keep a supply of pre-cut newspaper squares in a plastic container as disposable rags for the cleaning process.

 Use the newspaper squares to wipe the excess paint from the bristles of the brush.
-With a newspaper square in the palm of your hand, lay the ferrule and bristles on to the paper, and then wrap the paper around the brush.
+With a newspaper square in the palm of your hand, lay the ferrule and bristles onto the paper, and then wrap the paper around the brush.
 While holding the paper firmly, slowly pull out the brush and the newspaper will collect most of the excess paint.
-Repeat with a fresh square until the brush comes out cleanly, and properly dispose of the used newspaper squares.
+Repeat with a fresh square until the brush comes out cleanly, then properly dispose of the used newspaper squares.

-The paint thinner can be used again and again; store the remaining thinner in the closed jar, and the oil sediment will settle to the bottom.
+The paint thinner can be used again and again; store the remaining thinner in the closed jar.
+The oil sediment will settle to the bottom.

 Do not use paint thinner on acrylic paints.
 If using acrylic paints, skip this step.

 Rinse the brush bristles in the sink under warm running water.
-Let the running water pool into the cupped palm of your hand, and slowly turn the brush in the running water while gently pressing it into your hand to remove any remaining paint still trapped in the bristles.
-If needed, re-form the bristles back into their original shape.
+Let the running water pool into the cupped palm of your hand.
+Slowly turn the brush in the running water while gently pressing it into your hand to remove any remaining paint still trapped in the bristles.
+If needed, gently re-form the bristles back into their original shape.

-Stand the cleaned brushes upright on their handles to dry in an Artist Brush Holder.
-The Artist brushes are now ready for your next painting project!
+Stand the cleaned brushes upright on their handles to dry in your new artist brush holder.
+The clean brushes are now ready for your next painting project!